 Here are some of the reasons why we love Roman Chamomile...

-1) RESTFUL - Chamomile calms and reconnects the mind and the body.
+1) COMFORTING - Chamomile calms and reconnects the mind and the body.
 It's a great go to tea before sleep to drift away into a restful mindset.

-2) NOURISHING SKIN AND HAIR- Brew up a tea or infused oil to use topically.
+2) RADIANT SKIN AND HAIR- Brew up a tea or infused oil to use topically for glowing skin and hair.

 3) POLLINATOR PLANT AND COVER CROP - Roman chamomile stays much shorter and takes well to being cut back thus making it a great alternative for a "lawn" plant for low traffic areas.
 When in flower it is a great attractor plant for insects.